Marine Military Academy: PT and PT-1 uniform

-Controversy

-The Academy has been the subject of some controversy regarding its supervision of cadets on campus.
-Beginning in 1995, parents began a class action for hazing, abuse, and lack of supervision.
-Debra Wayne organized a group of over 100 parents of cadets to join together against the environment.
-Debra Wayne began criminal and civil action.
-The two cadets who committed the attack were discovered, arrested and charged.
-Both were dealt with through the Texas judicial system.
-The Wayne case was settled out of court in 2002.

-Since the incident the school has improved security by installing room locks, adding video security systems and hiring additional adult supervision in the barracks.

 Iwo Jima monument

 The Iwo Jima monument, located on the Marine Military Academy grounds, is the original model, a creation of Dr. Felix de Weldon, and was used for the casting of the monument erected at Arlington National Cemetery.
 After completion of the monument, this sculpture was placed in storage until the early 1980s when its creator donated it to the Marine Military Academy.
 Donations were collected to fund the transport and reassembly of the monument, which was supervised by Dr. de Weldon.
 On April 16, 1982, the monument was officially dedicated.
 The Marine Military Academy is also the final resting place of Corporal Harlon Block, formerly a resident of Weslaco, Texas, one of the Marines immortalized in the famous photo of the flag-raising on Iwo Jima from which the sculpture is modeled.